Preferred agent routing behavior

 - For the next 300 seconds, the system attempts to route the interaction to the first preferred agent and the five other preferred agents that belong to the queue.

 The system only routes interactions to agents who are active on a specific queue, and ignores inactive agents.
 If an agent becomes active on a specific queue while the system attempts to route an interaction to preferred agents, then the system includes the newly activated agent in the pool.
-In this case, the system still considers timeout, because an agent is active on the queue.
-For example, if a preferred agent returns from lunch and then becomes active on the queue, the system immediately routes an email intended for that agent.

 The system only routes to agents who are on queue.
 For example, it does not route interactions to preferred agents who are on break.